 I felt that too much of the material had been removed to balance it, and run it safely across the blade again.
-To fix it I used a shoulder plane to flatten out the hump so the glass and grid work will lay flat against it.
+To fix it, I used a shoulder plane to flatten out the hump so the glass and grid work would lay flat against it.

 The top of the lamp has a grid of small dividers between the glass.
 I originally thought I would cut each piece of glass to fit in the grid.
-After I thought about it a while I have decided doing so, was going to be a huge pain of fitting all those small piece of glass.
+After I thought about it a while, I decided to do so, was going to be a huge pain of fitting all those small pieces of glass.
 If one piece doesn’t fit just right, there could be a bright spot shining from any gap between the glass and the frame.
-I decided it would be much easier to build, and look much cleaner if I use one piece of glass, and lay the divider grid over the glass.
+I decided it would be much easier to build and look much cleaner if I use one piece of glass and lay the divider grid over the glass.

-Next step is a test fit and a glue up of the grid work.
+The next step is a test fit and a glue-up of the grid work.

-The tabs I used to hold the glass in place, where too long and stuck up over the edge of the grid.
+The tabs I used to hold the glass in place, were too long and stuck up over the edge of the grid.
 I was afraid you would be able to see the shadow from the tabs showing through the glass when the light was on.
-To fix this I used some nippers to cut the extra length off the tabs.
+To fix this, I used some nippers to cut the extra length off the tabs.

-It turned out to be more difficult than I thought to find the materials to wire up the lamp.
+It was more difficult than I thought to find the materials to wire up the lamp.
 Both major big box hardware stores carried black wire but not a black male plug sized for the wire they sold.
-I kept looking and found a light duty black extension cord at target, cut the female end off, and wired that to the light fixture.
+I kept looking and found a light-duty black extension cord at Target, cut the female end off, and wired that to the light fixture.
 I am extremely happy with this solution.
 The cord and plug are integrated, so it looks much more professional and of better quality.
 All I had to do was add the switch.

-There was one last minute issue just prior to shipping the lamp.
-We had a little bit of snow last night and the humidity dropped hard causing the lid to shrink and not fit.
-Having the light bulb on for an extended period, may have caused the lid to shrink as well.
+There was one last-minute issue just before shipping the lamp.
+We had a little bit of snow last night, and the humidity dropped hard, causing the lid to shrink and not fit.
+Having the light bulb on for an extended period may have caused the lid to shrink as well.
 Not a big issue, I sharpened up my chisel and took a few passes on the inside edge of the spacers in the lid, touched up the paint and it fit perfectly once again.